Biosurv/baldr/README.md

 # BALDR

-BALDR assigns individual sequencing reads from an amplicon sequencing protocol to known lineages using lineage-defining single nucleotide variants (SNVs) from a Freyja-style barcode file.
+BALDR assigns individual sequencing reads from a single amplicon sequencing protocol to known lineages using lineage-defining single nucleotide variants (SNVs) from a Freyja-style barcode file.
 It can operate on a single BAM file or an entire directory of BAMs, generating per-lineage read sets, BAM/FASTQ subsets, and mixture summaries.

 ---